romm/formz/Documentation/04-DeveloperManual/JavaScript/Index.rst

 API — JavaScript
 =================

-To allow JavaScript more advanced behaviours than those available by default with Formz, you can use this API.
+To allow JavaScript more advanced behaviours than those available by default with FormZ, you can use this API.

 To fetch a form, you have to use a code similar to this one: